|Building:||Richcraft Hall, Room 1205|

 His books cover subjects ranging from Canada’s constitutional politics to national character to Arctic exploration.
 His study of Canadian foreign policy — While Canada Slept: How We Lost Our Place in the World — was a finalist for the Governor General’s Literary Award for Non-Fiction.
 His other best-selling books explore the lives of Pierre Elliott Trudeau and Lester B. Pearson.

 His latest book is Two Days in June: John F. Kennedy’s 48 Hours That Made History, which has been optioned as a feature film in Hollywood.

-Cohen has won two National Newspaper Awards, three National Magazine Awards and has twice received the Queen’s Jubilee Medal.
-He writes a syndicated column for Postmedia News and appears regularly as a commentator on CTV and CPAC.
+Cohen has won two National Newspaper Awards, three National Magazine Awards and the Queen’s Jubilee Medal.
+He writes a syndicated column for The Ottawa Citizen and is a political commentator on CTV News Channel.